stalniy/grid/README.md

 ### Run batch commands

 It's impossible to run batch commands using `Grid::Builder`.
+By default command is considered as batch one if its class name starts with **Batch**.
+If you want to override this behavior you need to implement instance method `batch?`.
 So, client has to manually build grid instance and call `run_command!` method:
 ```ruby
 Grid.build_for(Article).run_command!('batch_update', params)
 ```